-For the Timetable (Section F) and Budget (Section G), we do not expect a detailed timetable or budget breakdown in the Outline application.
-However, we do need:
+4.2.3 Timetable

-- To be given sufficient information to help us judge whether the overall timeframe, and sequencing of key stages in the project, fits with its aims, objectives, and approach. - An estimated budget that indicates the split between staff time (separately for different categories of staff), overheads/ estate costs and other direct costs (e.g. nonstaff costs for quantitative and qualitative research) and complies with our Budget guidelines for Outline applications (see Appendix B).
+We do not expect a detailed timetable (Section F) in the Outline application.
+However, we do need to be given sufficient information to help us judge whether the overall timeframe, and sequencing of key stages in the project, fits with its aims, objectives, and approach.